September 27, 2024

 Topics:

 The oceans around Canada are teeming with life, from tiny zooplankton and vibrant corals to awe-inspiring whales and sea turtles.
 Many of these species face serious threats that endanger their survival.
-According to a 2020 Environment and Climate Change Canada report, more than 2,000 animal species in Canada are a high risk of extinction.
+According to a 2020 Environment and Climate Change Canada report, more than 2,000 animal species in Canada are at risk of extinction.

 Among them are several marine animals classified as endangered and listed under the Species at Risk Act (SARA), a law designed to protect these species and prioritize their recovery.
 Here are six endangered marine animals in Canada that urgently need protection.